 Alternative 3 is the Preferred Alternative, based on the analysis of potential impacts to resources described in Chapter 3, because it meets the underlying purpose and need, and also implements conditions of approval and monitoring measures that adequately limit or negate potential impacts.
 Implementation of these standard mitigation and monitoring measures was assumed as part of the analysis in the NMFS 2020 Endangered Species Act (ESA) Section 7 Biological Opinion (BO), and NMFS 2021 Amended ITS and BOEM is committed to requiring their implementation.
-NMFS provided a response to the Step-Down Review of L23-009 on May 23, 2023, in that with implementation of the conditions of approval and monitoring measures below, the proposed action is within the scope of NMFS effects analysis considered for the most recent BO (as amended).
+NMFS provided a response to the Step-Down Review of L23-010 on May 23, 2023, in that with implementation of the conditions of approval and monitoring measures below, the proposed action is within the scope of NMFS effects analysis considered for the most recent BO (as amended).
 The conditions of approval and monitoring measures were identified and will need to be imposed to provide further protection for marine mammals per NMFS 2021 Incidental Take Regulations (Federal Register, 2021a) (see Chapter 3.2).
-The G&G activities proposed will provide Oceaneering with sufficiently accurate data to determine the location, extent, and properties of the seafloor in this area.
-Additionally, the collected data supports BOEM's regulatory and oversight responsibilities while promoting the development of hydrocarbons, potentially resulting in increased royalty income for the United States.
+The G&G activities proposed will provide Oceaneering with sufficiently accurate data to determine the location, extent, and properties of potential sediment resources that are adjacent to existing oil and gas pipelines.
+Additionally, the collected data supports BOEM's regulatory and oversight responsibilities while promoting the development of sediment resources, potentially resulting in increased royalty income as well as coastal restoration resources for the United States.